 Investing for the first time can feel daunting.
-Here are some things you need to consider before getting started.
+But with the right information and a solid plan, you can take that first step with confidence.
+Here are some things you might want to consider before getting started with investing.

 An investment is a sum of money that is invested by a person or individual rather than a financial institution.

 The general rule of thumb is that you shouldn’t invest any money that you cannot afford to lose.

 Creating a budget and asking yourself some key questions about your personal risk profile are essential to getting started.

 Investing is the process of putting some of your (disposable) income or savings into assets like stocks, ETFs, gold or cryptocurrencies like Bitcoin.
 The idea behind investing is to secure your wealth and ideally end up with more money than you initially put in.

 It’s up to you what you do with your investment - from how much to how little you would like to invest.
 However, before you invest your money in any way, there are some things you should consider in any case.

 Technically, if you have a bank account, you can invest.
 However, most investing services have a minimum age of 18 to be compliant with KYC requirements.
 Also, you need your parents’ permission in most countries if you are younger than 18.